Azure/aks-engine/examples/dualstack/README.md

 AKS Engine enables you to create dual stack (IPv4 *and* IPv6) Kubernetes clusters on Microsoft Azure.

 - Dual stack support is available for Kubernetes version 1.16.0 and later
+- Dual stack services support was added in 1.20.0 (recommended kubernetes version)

 > Official docs are available here - https://kubernetes.io/docs/concepts/services-networking/dual-stack/